 As usual the wiki has it all, so follow it Arch Wiki The following notes are just for me to remember when installing Arch

-1. Increase terminal font size setfont ter-132b change “132” for a lower value to make the font smaller to set the font to default only run setfont
+setfont ter-132b change “132” for a lower value to make the font smaller to set the font to default only run setfontlsblk to get the name of the disk you will be using, usually it is most of the time nvme0n1fdisk

 gdisk /dev/nvme0n1 # run `lsblk` to see what label your drive obtained